Bo Phloi district

-Bo Phloi (บ่อพลอย, [bɔ̀ː pʰlɔ̄ːj]) is a district (amphoe) of Kanchanaburi province, central Thailand.
+Bo Phloi (บ่อพลอย, [bɔ̀ː pʰlɔ̄ːj]) is a district (amphoe) of Kanchanaburi province, western Thailand and is located northwest of Bangkok.

 History

 The minor district (king amphoe) Bo Phloi was created by splitting off some parts of Mueang Kanchanaburi district.
 It was upgraded to a full district on 16 July 1963.

 Geography

 Neighboring districts are (from the south clockwise) Tha Muang, Mueang Kanchanaburi, Si Sawat, Nong Prue, Lao Khwan, Huai Krachao, and Phanom Thuan of Kanchanaburi Province.

 Administration

+Provincial administration

-The district is divided into six sub-districts (tambons), which are further subdivided into 77 villages (mubans).
-There are two townships (thesaban tambons) within the district.
-Nong Ri covers parts of tambon Nong Ri, and Bo Phloi covers parts of tambons Bo Phloi and Chong Dan.
-There are a further six tambon administrative organizations.
+The district is divided into six subdistricts (tambons), which are further subdivided into 80 administrative villages (mubans).

-Missing numbers are tambon which now form Nong Prue District.
+Missing subdistrict-numbers are part of Nong Prue district.

+Local government

+Municipalities

+As of December 2024 there are: two municipal (thesaban) areas in the district: Bo Phloi subdistrict municipality (thesaban tambon) consists of parts of the subdistricts Bo Phloi and Chong Dan, Nong Ri subdistrict municipality covers parts of Nong Ri subdistrict..

+Subdistrict administrative organizations

+The non-municipal areas are administered by six subdistrict administrative organizations - SAO (ongkan borihan suan tambon - o bo toh).